 Harmeen was appointed Chief Digital and Innovation Officer at BT in April 2021.
 Prior to that role, she spent seven years as Global Chief Information Officer and Head of Cyber Security and Cloud Business at Bharti Airtel, leading its cloud and security businesses.
 Earlier in her career, Harmeen held CIO positions at BBVA, HSBC and Bank of America Merrill Lynch.

-External appointments: Chief Digital and Innovation Officer at BT; Non-Executive Director at Max Healthcare.
+Chief Digital and Innovation Officer at BT and non-executive director at Max Healthcare Institute Ltd.